The Ice Warden | Chapter 1

 You’ll notice that in the retelling of some scenes that are already in the book I kept the same dialogue lines, again, for the sake of consistency, while expanding the narration and adding more dialogue.

-The first six chapters will be free to read for everyone, while the following ones will be accessible only to our subscribers; this is mostly because the more we progress the more there will be spoilers on the main story and also things might get a bit more romantic/intense.
+The first six chapters are free to read for everyone, while the following ones will be accessible only to our subscribers; this is mostly because the more we progress the more there will be spoilers on the main story and also things might get a bit more romantic/intense.
 The story rating still remains 16+, as the main books, (no graphic/explicit scenes) but since this will probably be an ongoing story continuing even beyond the end of book two, at some point things might happen that require an 18+ rating, but we’ll see when we get there.
 For now it’s all SFW.

 Also please consider this is a first draft, since the story is not complete yet and therefore has not yet been proofread by a native speaker, so you might find some odd phrasing, typos, and language mistakes, even if I did my best to give you a clean text.